On the structure of (banner, odd hole)-free graphs: Introduction

 A {\em hole} is a chordless cycle with at least four vertices.
 An {\it antihole} is the complement of a hole.
 A hole is {\it odd} if it has an odd number of vertices.
 A graph is odd-hole-free if it does not contain, as an induced subgraph, an odd hole.
 Odd-hole-free graphs are studied in connection with perfect graphs (definitions not given here will be given later.)
 It follows from a result of Kr\'al, Kratochv\'il, Tuza and Woeginger (\cite{KraKra2001}) that it is NP-hard to color an odd-hole-free graph.
 In contrast, there is a polynomial-time algorithm (Gr\"otschel, Lov\'asz and Schrijver \cite{GroLov1984}) to find a minimum coloring of a graph with no odd holes and no odd antiholes.

-Chudnovsky, Cornu\'ejols, Liu, Seymour, and Vu\v{s}kov\'ic (\cite{ChuCor2005}) designed a polynomial-time algorithm for finding an odd hole or odd antihole, if one exists, in a graph.
+Chudnovsky, Cornu\'ejols, Liu, Seymour, and Vu\v{s}kovi\'c (\cite{ChuCor2005}) designed a polynomial-time algorithm for finding an odd hole or odd antihole, if one exists, in a graph.
 However, the complexity of recognizing odd-hole-free graphs is unknown.
-Conforti, Cornu\'ejols, Kapoor, and Vu\v{s}kov\'ic (\cite{ConCor2004}) found a decomposition of odd-hole-free graphs by ``double star-cutsets'' and ``2-joins'' into certain ``basic graphs''.
-But this decomposition does not seem to help in designing a polynomial-time recognition algorithm for odd-hole-free graphs.
+Conforti, Cornu\'ejols, Kapoor, and Vu\v{s}kovi\'c (\cite{ConCor2004}) found a decomposition of odd-hole-free graphs by ``double star-cutsets'' and ``2-joins'' into certain ``basic graphs'', but this decomposition does not seem to help in designing a polynomial-time recognition algorithm for odd-hole-free graphs.

 A {\it banner} is the graph which consists of a hole on four vertices and a single vertex with precisely one neighbor on the hole.
 Banner-free graphs generalize the well studied class of claw-free graphs.
 In this paper, we study (banner, odd hole)-free graphs.
 We will show that if a (banner, odd hole)-free graph is not perfect, then either it contains a homogeneous set or its stability number is at most two.
 We will use this structural result to design polynomial-time algorithms for (i) recognizing a (banner, odd hole)-free graph, (ii) finding an optimal coloring of a (banner, odd hole)-free graph, and (iii) finding a largest stable set of a (banner, odd hole)-free graphs.
-In contrast, results in the literature show that, for a (banner, odd hole)-free graph, finding a largest stable set and finding a minimum cover by cliques are both NP-hard problems.
+In contrast, results in the literature show that, for a (banner, odd hole)-free graph, finding a largest clique and finding a minimum cover by cliques are both NP-hard problems.
 We will discuss these facts in Section~\ref{sec:optimization}.
 We note the algorithm of Gerber, Hertz, and Lozin (\cite{GerHer2004}) that finds in polynomial time the largest stable set of a (banner, $P_8$)-free graph.
 Also, the result of Kr\'al et al. (\cite{KraKra2001}) shows that it is NP-hard to find a minimum coloring of an odd-hole-free graph.

-The notion of ``robust'' algorithms were introduced by Raghavan and Spinrad (\cite{RagSpi2003}).
+The notion of ``robust'' algorithms was introduced by Raghavan and Spinrad (\cite{RagSpi2003}).
 A {\it robust} algorithm for problem $P$ on domain $C$ must solve $P$ correctly for every input in $C$.
 For input not in $C$, the algorithm may produce correct output for problem $P$, or answer that the input is not in $C$.
 Our optimization algorithms are robust.